SoccerNet/sn-calibration/README.md

 This challenge consists of two distinct tasks which are defined hereafter.
 We provide sample code and baselines for each task to help you get started!

-## /!\ The challenge set has been updated, download it again to get the last version !

 Participate in our upcoming Challenge at the [CVSports](https://vap.aau.dk/cvsports/) workshop at CVPR and try to win up to 1000$ sponsored by [EVS](https://evs.com/)!
 All details are available on the [challenge website](https://eval.ai/web/challenges/challenge-page/1537/overview ), or on the [main page](https://www.soccer-net.org/).